paulirotta/PELA-blocks/ADVANCED-SETUP.md

 ## Cleaning up git

-Github kindly gives us LFS but no tools for removing old files on LFS.
-So to keep the size down, occational cleanup is in the following script which runs on both Linux and Windows.
+To keep the files size down in the repository when many `.stl` and `.png` files start to clutter it, occational cleanup is in the following script which runs on both Linux and Windows.

 1. `./gitcleanup.ps1`